user-none/KDocker/README.md

 ### Flatpak

-The KDocker flatpak package cannot launch other applications.
-There is no work around like is currently available with Snap.
+Flatpak isolates applications and limits system access.
+Due to this, the KDocker flatpak package cannot launch other applications.

 KDocker will not stay running with the `--keep-running` option after all windows are undocked.
-However, DBus auto start does work and will start KDocker as needed.
-Reducing the need for this option.
+However, DBus auto start will start KDocker as needed, reducing the need for this option.